PayBreak/retailer-integration-guide/_includes/v4/features.md

 ## Features

 Features listed in this section can be configured for installations.
+By default, these features are not enabled.
 To enable one of the following features described below, you must speak to your account manager or email [sales@afforditnow.com](mailto:sales@afforditnow.com).